scala/scala-lang/_posts/2026-02-24-release-notes-3.8.2.md

 ```

 - **Before (3.7):** A synthetic tuple-producing `map` was inserted; that step could make `Map` select a generic `map` overload and become an `Iterable` (e.g. `List`)
 - **In 3.8:** That synthetic step is removed, so the conversion no longer happens and a different `map`/`flatMap` path can be selected.

-The previous runtime behaviour can be achived by explicitly converting first `Map` to `Iterable` type or by compilation with `-source:3.7` settings.
+The previous runtime behaviour can be achieved by explicitly converting first `Map` to `Iterable` type or by compilation with `-source:3.7` settings.

 The new warning highlights code where this migration risk exists.